JcmniaCS/TryHackMe/UltraTech/README.md

 ```
 Interesting...
 We've found 2 users(r00t, admin) along with their password hashes!<br />
 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/UltraTech/screenshots/SCREENSHOT15.png?raw=true)<br />
 Let's try to crack the hashes and see what we can do with them!
-We know the hashes are MD5.<br />
+We know the hashes are MD5.
-We've found the password now let's try to login...<br />
+I used an online decryption service instead of waiting, I have the password now let's try to login...<br />

 ## SSH Service Recon
 We're going to try logging into the SSH service we found earlier.<br />